Skip to Main Content

 Convera Corporation v.
 Autonomy (E.D.
 Va).
 Represented Convera in trade secret and breach of contract action.

 Walker v.
 AMVAC Chemical Company (M.D.
-Tenn. and C.D.
+Tenn., C.D.
 Cal.).
 Defended AMVAC in inventorship and royalty dispute relating to AMVAC’s patent for an herbicide.
-Case settled after AMVAC obtained order transferring case to C.D.
-Cal.
+Case settled after AMVAC obtained favorable order.

 Loken-Flack, LLC v.
 Novozymes Bioag, Inc. (D. Colo., Fed.
 Cir., USPTO PTAB).
-Obtained summary judgment of correct inventorship for defendant Novozymes regarding Novozymes’ patent for a crop treatment compound.
+Obtained summary judgment of correct inventorship for defendant Novozymes regarding Novozymes' patent for a crop treatment compound.
 Affirmed on appeal.
-Also obtained judgment of correct inventorship form PTAB in interference proceeding.
+Also obtained judgment of correct inventorship in PTAB interference.

 Knopp Neurosciences Inc. v.
 Biogen Idec (D. Mass.)
 Represented Knopp in a patent license and breach of R&D contract action involving Knopp’s and Biogen’s joint development of dexpramipexole for treating ALS.